Vrier/vrier.github.io/_pages/cv.md

 Education
 ======
 * B.A.(Hons) Philosophy, Durham University, 2015
 * M.Sc.
-Philophy, The University of Edinburgh, 2016
+Philosophy, The University of Edinburgh, 2016
 * Ph.D in Formal Semantics, The University of Edinburgh, 2021 (expected)

 Skills